 ACCESS: ♦♦♦♦ – Access to the beach is fairly easy.
 You can park at the Lilstock car park and just walk down to the shore.

 TYPE: – This is a foreshore and cliff location, and fossils can be found in both.
 The vast majority are found in or at the base of the cliff after high tides, or exposed on the foreshore during scouring conditions.
 However, note that this site is an SSSI.
 Therefore, hammering the bedrock and cliffs is not permitted, but collecting loose material is.

 Lilstock is highly rich in reptile and fish remains, including Plesiosaurus and Ichthyosaurus.
 These are often found in the cliff face itself or exposed on the foreshore.
 Bivalves, ammonites, belemnites, brachiopods and crinoids can also be found, although these are less common than at other Jurassic sites along the Somerset coastline.

-Apart from the Jurassic Blue Lias that makes up much of the geology at Lilstock, this location is famous for the Lilstock Formation of the Rhaetian.
-Fish, reptile and the occasional dinosaur remains can be found in this bed, which is similar to the Blue Anchor Formation.
-These beds are exposed on the foreshore during scouring conditions.
+Apart from the Jurassic Blue Lias that makes up much of the geology at Lilstock, this location is famous for the Triassic Lilstock Formation of the Rhaetian.
+Fish, reptile and the occasional dinosaur remains can be found in this bed.
+These particular beds are exposed on the foreshore during scouring conditions.